PCC-CS-Org-Prof-Chang/Java-DummyLab/README.md

-# Java-MonthToMonth
+# [TODO:Java-DummyLab; replace with proper lab assignment]
-Group Discussion: Month number to Month String converstion assignment
+Lab: [TODO:Java-DummyLab; replace with proper lab assignment]

 The assignment
 The tests are currently failing because of an output mismatch.
-Fixing the TODOs in the main method will make the tests green.
+[TODO:Java-DummyLab; replace with proper lab assignment]

 Setup command
 N/A